Mayo Clinic's campuses in Rochester, Minnesota, and Phoenix/Scottsdale, Arizona

 Rotation at the Saint Marys Frozen Section Laboratory, where direct interactions occur between the surgeons and pathology team.

 The curriculum is divided into 13 four-week blocks.
-Eight blocks are dedicated to pulmonary pathology and the consultation practice, which may include rotations at Mayo Clinic's campus in Scottsdale.
-For two blocks, the fellow has the opportunity to rotate through our famous frozen section laboratory at Mayo Clinic Hospital, Saint Marys Campus, gaining exposure to in-house thoracic patient specimens.
+Nine blocks are dedicated to pulmonary pathology and the consultation practice, which may include rotations at Mayo Clinic's campus in Scottsdale, Arizona.
+For one block, the fellow has the opportunity to rotate through our famous frozen section laboratory at Mayo Clinic Hospital, Saint Marys Campus, gaining exposure to in-house thoracic patient specimens.

 Three additional blocks are electives, in which the fellow can choose from many different areas of pathology to complement knowledge in thoracic pathology, prepare for a future job, do research or complete more pulmonary rotations.
 We allow for flexibility to tailor to each fellow's career goals.